wordslab-org/wordslab-notebooks/README.md

 For this, you need to configure the deep learning machine on which you just installed wordslab-notebooks to allow incoming requests from your local network on the ports used by Jupterlab and other servers that you may launch from your notebooks.

 First make sure that only trusted members of your family can connect to your local network.

-You will need **administrator privileges** to allow remote accesses to your wordslab-notebooks virtual machine.
+You will need **administrator privileges** to allow remote access to your wordslab-notebooks virtual machine

-Press the [Win + x] keys to open the Quick link menu, then the [a] key to open a Terminal as Administrator, and click Yes to allow the Terminal to make changes on your computer, then execute the command below:
+- press the [Win + x] keys to open the Quick link menu, then the [a] key to open a Terminal as Administrator, and click Yes to allow the Terminal to make changes on your computer, then execute the command below:
+- navigate to the wordslab-notebooks directory, then to the install\\windows-linux subdirectory, for example: *cd c:\\wordslab\\wordslab-notebooks\\install\\windows-linux*
+- then copy and paste the command below

 ```
-.\install \windows-linux\4_allow-remote-access-to-vm-ports.bat
+4_allow-remote-access-to-vm-ports.bat
 ```

 By default, this script will allow acces to the 4 default ports :